Legume: History

+Neanderthals and early modern humans used wild pulses when cooking meals 70,000 to 40,000 years ago.
+Traces of pulse production have been found around the Ravi River (Punjab), the seat of the Indus Valley civilisation, from c.
+3300 BC.
+Meanwhile, evidence of lentil cultivation has also been found in Egyptian pyramids and cuneiform recipes.
+Dry pea seeds have been discovered in a Swiss village that are believed to date back to the Stone Age.
+Archaeological evidence suggests that these peas must have been grown in the eastern Mediterranean and Mesopotamian regions at least 5,000 years ago and in Britain as early as the 11th century.
+The soybean was domesticated around 5,000 years ago in China from a descendant of the wild vine Glycine soja.

+The oldest-known domesticated beans in the Americas were found in Guitarrero Cave, an archaeological site in Peru, and dated to around the second millennium BCE.
+Genetic analyses of the common bean Phaseolus show that it originated in Mesoamerica, and subsequently spread southward, along with maize and squash, traditional companion crops.
+In the United States, the domesticated soybean was introduced in 1770 by Benjamin Franklin after he sent seeds to Philadelphia from France.

 International Year of Pulses

-The International Year of Pulses 2016 (IYP 2016) was declared by the Sixty-eighth session of the United Nations General Assembly.
-The Food and Agriculture Organization of the United Nations was nominated to facilitate the implementation of IYP 2016 in collaboration with governments, relevant organizations, non-governmental organizations and other relevant stakeholders.
+The International Year of Pulses 2016 was declared by the Sixty-eighth session of the United Nations General Assembly.
+The Food and Agriculture Organization of the United Nations was nominated to facilitate the implementation of the year in collaboration with governments, relevant organizations, non-governmental organizations and other relevant stakeholders.
 Its aim was to heighten public awareness of the nutritional benefits of pulses as part of sustainable food production aimed towards food security and nutrition.
-IYP 2016 created an opportunity to encourage connections throughout the food chain that would better use pulse-based proteins, further global production of pulses, better use crop rotations and address challenges in the global trade of pulses.
+The year created an opportunity to encourage connections throughout the food chain that would better use pulse-based proteins, further global production of pulses, better use crop rotations and address challenges in the global trade of pulses.